jwise/naim/README.md

 	dofile"naim-git/naim/oscar/OSCAR.lua"

 Start up the new naim, and `/dofile init.lua`.
 Then, `/newconn you OSCAR`;
-`/open :OSCAR` if you want debug messages to go into one window; and then `/connect` as you would ordinarily.
+`/open :RAW` if you want debug messages to go into one window; and then `/connect` as you would ordinarily.
 For the time being, I advise against doing this on an account you care about the buddy list of; SSI buddy support is still very unstable.